NOAA-ORR-ERD/WebGnomeClient/doc/location_files/pws_examples.rst

 Wind: No wind, unless specified in a particular example.

-Pollutant type: Non-weathering, unless specified.

 Example 1.
 ----------

-Two spills, each 1000 bbl of Fuel Oil #6, have occurred in Prince William Sound at the following locations:
+Two spills, each 1000 bbl of Intermediate Fuel Oil (IFO), have occurred in Prince William Sound at the following locations:

 **Spill #1:** the north-central portion of the sound at 60° 40' N, 147°